FortunesFavor/KismetChargenTk/README.rst

 Character Generator for Kismet
 ==============================

-This is in heavy need of a rewrite.
+This is the rewrite that KisGen has been waiting for.
+I hope.